buda-base/editserv/Editing_Service_Use_Cases.md

 ### Create a resource and view a referred to resource

-This case proceeds as [above](#create_a_resource_referring_to_an_existing_resource) except that here EC will be signalled by the user that the referred to resource needs to be retrieved and a new window or tab made available to allow the user to review the referred to resource; otherwise, musch the same.
+This case proceeds as [above](#create-a-resource-referring-to-an-existing-resource) except that here EC will be signalled by the user that the referred to resource needs to be retrieved and a new window or tab made available to allow the user to review the referred to resource; otherwise, much the same.

 ### Create a resource and update a referred to resource